Borneo: Birding with a Camera® (BwC)

 Days 11-12: Sukau and Gomantong Caves (Kinabatangan River)

 Two full days will be spent coasting the waterways of within the Kinabatangan Wildlife Sanctuary, tracking down both the many avian, and mammalian, targets in the area.
-There will be options to go out at night too for further night cruises.
+There will be options to go out at night too for further night cruises (there may be an extra fee for this).
 On one afternoon we shall visit the Gomantong Caves, home to millions of bats, and thousands of nesting swiftlets, which use echolocation, like bats, in order to navigate within the dark recesses of the caves.
 We will wait until dusk on this day to ensure we take in the awesome sight of the emerging “funnel” of bats, which often fall prey in these photogenic moments to a handful of waiting Bat Hawks.

 Day 13: Sukau to Sandakan and Kota Kinabalu